-090 Basic Reading Skills
+090 Basic Reading Skills 3 Credit Hours 3 Billable Contact Hours

-Prerequisite: Minimum test competencies in Reading must be met before registering for this course (This class does not count toward graduation)
+Prerequisite: Minimum test competencies in Reading must be met before registering for this course (This class does not count toward graduation) F. W

 This is a basic reading course emphasizing essential skills for building literal and critical comprehension proficiency.
-A COMPASS test score and a counselor's consultation provide the basis for selecting this reading instruction.
+A placement test score and a counselor's consultation provide the basis for selecting this reading instruction.
 This course does not count toward graduation.
-This course helps students accomplish the following: (1) develop basic reading skills which provide students the opportunity to succeed in college courses selected in the future, (2) show reading proficiency progress as measured by a post-test COMPASS score and (3) work toward gaining admission status to enroll in regular college courses.
+This course helps students accomplish the following: (1) develop basic reading skills which provide students the opportunity to succeed in college courses selected in the future, (2) show reading proficiency progress as measured by a post-test placement score and (3) work toward gaining admission status to enroll in regular college courses.
 This course is meant for students whose first language is English.